bearstonedev/gotest/README.md

 - All tests are run in parallel, both to reduce boilerplate and to help enforce independent tests.
 - `t.FailNow`, `t.Log`, etc. are abstracted.

-### :children_crossing: Maintaining maximal compatibility with the existing Go toolset.
+### :children_crossing: Maintain maximal compatibility with the existing Go toolset.

 - Standard `go` commands should work as expected to automate testing.
 - Example: `go test -run 'SomeTestSuite/specific_scenario' -v` should produce the same result as with native Go tests.